frutigeraeroenthusiast/frutigeraeroenthusiast.github.io/content/_index.md

 {% end %}

-# hi, my name is aero
+# hi
+im aero
+and this is frutiger aero (not the genre btw)

 im a guy who tinkers with tech

 i make videos ABOUT my tech stuff and everything else